What is belaying?

 For those that have already learned to belay and tie the knots, we will give you a belay test in which you must demonstrate the following:

-• know the climbing commands: on belay, belay on, etc.
+• Knowledge of climbing commands: on belay, belay on, etc.

-• show proper safety and belay technique using a Gri-Gri
+• Proper safety and belay techniques using a Gri-Gri

 What should I wear?